-A visibly overwhelmed Thabo Siavhe emerged from customs into the arms of his emotional family just after landing at OR Tambo International Airport on Tuesday, only days after being released from military custody in Sudan.
+A VISIBLY overwhelmed Thabo Siavhe emerged from customs into the arms of his emotional family just after landing at OR Tambo International Airport yesterday, only days after being released from military custody in Sudan.

 The 28-year-old employee of the Mechem demining company was accompanied by his mother and an uncle, who had gone to meet him when he disembarked from the aircraft.
 As he walked into the arrivals area, colleagues, relatives, and representatives of the Ramabulana chiefdom in Venda welcomed him.